-The Halton County Radial Railroad is located at 13629 Guelph line in Milton, Ontario.
+The Halton County Radial Railroad is at 13629 Guelph Line in Milton, Ontario.
 It is an operating electric railway and museum.
 The HCRR features historic electric railcars operating over 2 km of scenic track.

 Final Thoughts On Things To Do In Milton

-If you are looking for things to do in Milton, consider a day trip.
+Consider a day trip if you want things to do in Milton.
 With incredible nature packed with hiking trails, activities and attractions that will keep you busy all year round!

-Then head into town and grab a beer at the brewery and a bite to eat at one of the many restaurants.
+Then head into town and grab a beer at the brewery and a bite at one of the many restaurants.